 Poldrate Arts & Crafts Centre hosts classes in 18 disciplines including painting, sculpture, pottery, basket-weaving and embroidery.
 The Lamp buildings also house the Poldrate Quilters and Haddington Camera Club.

 The other main area of activity for the Lamp is The Lammermuir Festival.
 The Lamp has a long history of showcasing great musicians and its concert series was revitalised in 2010 as The Lammermuir Festival with 10 days of Beautiful Music in Beautiful Places.
-The Festival now runs annually in mid-September and uses a wide variety of venues throughout East Lothian.
+The Festival, which has broken off from the Lamp, now flies with our blessing as its own charity.

 Although the Lamp has some limited revenue support from East Lothian Council, like all charities we are constantly striving to raise money and are dependent upon grants and the generosity of benefactors.
 We run a "Friends of the Lamp" scheme which has become an enjoyable way of engaging with the community through an annual Drinks Party as well as being a valuable source of regular revenue, helping us to provide much-need facilities.